May 15 – 21, 2022, is National Public Works Week, a time to recognize the essential services provided by Public Works Departments nationwide.

-The City of Thousand Oaks is currently seeking applicants who are interested in serving on the Council on Aging.
+The City is seeking applicants who are interested in serving on the Arts & Culture Roundtable.

-The City of Thousand Oaks is currently seeking applicants who are interested in serving on the Youth Commission.
+The City of Thousand Oaks is currently seeking applicants interested in serving on the Community Funding Review Committee.

-For the 33rd year, the City of Thousand Oaks will celebrate National Public Works Week to honor the tens of thousands of men and women who provide and maintain the essential infrastructure and services collectively known as Public Works.
+For the 35th year, the City of Thousand Oaks will celebrate National Public Works Week to honor the tens of thousands of people who provide and maintain the essential infrastructure and services collectively known as Public Works.

-The City is seeking applicants who are interested in serving on the Conejo Open Space Trails Action Committee (COSTAC).
+The City of Thousand Oaks is currently seeking high school students who are interested in serving on the Youth Commission.

 The City’s Arbor Earth Day celebration returns after a two-year hiatus.

 Thousand Oaks Reads: One City, One Book Author Talk and Book Signing with Kareem Rosser at Fred Kavli Theater

 Kareem Rosser, captain of the first ever all-Black polo team to win the National Interscholastic Polo championship, will present an author talk and sign copies of his memoir, Crossing the Line: A Fearless Team of Brothers and the Sport That Changed Their Lives Forever, on Sunday, April 3, 2022.